pcucch/HW1/question8/README.md

 ## Question 8

-Compute and print the surface area of Earth.
+Compute and print the surface area *and* volume of planet Earth.

 Use radius = 6,371 km.